 STREET PIANOS RETURN TO GENEVA

-In 2011, the project Play Me, I’m Yours (Jouez, je suis à vous) was first introduced to Geneva.
+The street pianos are part of the Play Me, I’m Yours (Jouez, je suis à vous) project, which was first introduced to Geneva in 2011.

 WHAT IS PLAY ME, I’M YOURS?

-No less than 34 street pianos will fill the streets with music in 17 communes of Geneva.
-Located in parks, squares, bus shelters, train stations, outside galleries and in markets, the pianos have been placed there for the public to play and enjoy.
+No less than 32 street pianos will fill the streets with music in 12 communes of Geneva.
+Located in parks, squares, bus shelters, train stations, outside galleries and in markets and along the lakeside, the pianos have been placed there for the public to play and enjoy.
 Their strategic placement will lead to magic moments and impromptu encounters – all thanks to the great social tool that is shared music.

 Each city has a unique website where the public are invited to upload and share their films, photos and stories of their interaction with the pianos.
 The objective of Jouez, je suis à vous is to connect the instruments with the population and to keep track of their journey in Geneva.